Canadian economy shrank in Q3 but manages to 'keep its head above recession waters'

 Meanwhile, business capital investment fell by two per cent in the third quarter.

+TD director of economics James Orlando noted there were one-off factors that affected the economy in the third quarter, such as the B.C. port strike and widespread wildfires.

+"Some of the weakness that we got in summertime seems to be bouncing back a little," Orlando said.

-Statistics Canada's preliminary estimate for real GDP suggests the economy grew by 0.2 per cent in October, following a 0.1 per cent increase in September.
+Statistics Canada's preliminary estimate for real GDP in October suggests the economy grew 0.2 per cent, following a 0.1 per cent increase in September.

+The Bank of Canada has been striving to pull off a soft landing, meaning higher interest rates slow the economy just enough to bring down inflation but not to the point of a recession.

+Orlando says Canada appears to be experiencing a soft landing right now as the country averts a sharper downturn.

 The central bank is set to announce its next interest rate decision on Dec.
 6, after choosing to hold its key rate steady at five per cent at its last two announcements.